CS6460/CourseLibrary/_leaf_nodes/2016-04-29-tips-publication-formats-and-destinations.md

 categories: tips-for-class
 topics: [publication-formats, publication-destinations]
 summary: >
     David Joyner discusses types of publications, conference paper formats, and paper content.
 Some conferences are also listed, but may be dated, and the list is not comprehensive.
 cite: |
     Joyner, David.
 (2016).
 Tips for Class: Publication Formats and Destinations.
         Udacity.
 April 29, 2016.
 pub-date: 2016-04-29
 added-date: 2016-04-29
+resource-type: internal-page
 ---
 # Tips For The Class: Publication Formats and Destinations